 Esri has recently productized a version of ArcGIS Online that can be run on premises, named Portal for ArcGIS.
 This is aimed at organizations that are disconnected from the Internet (such as the intelligence community), organizations that need a higher SLA (uptime percentage) than ArcGIS Online can offer, or organizations that simply do not feel comfortable moving to the cloud yet.

 Portal for ArcGIS looks and feels the same as ArcGIS Online, but uses ArcGIS Server on the back end for hosting any services published by portal users.
-The administrator of Portal for ArcGIS is responsible for making sure the portal and server have enough hardware to accomodate requests and uploads by portal users.
+The administrator of Portal for ArcGIS is responsible for making sure the portal and server have enough hardware to accommodate requests and uploads by portal users.
 You will learn more about Portal for ArcGIS in Lesson 9.

 Exploring the ArcGIS.com website